 Several reels of the newly restored (though incomplete) Triumph, a 1917 drama with Lon Chaney, Dorothy Phillips (a major star at the time), and William Stowell.
 Directed by Joseph De Grasse.

 UCLA’s recent restoration of Tillie’s Punctured Romance (1914), which is supposed to be the first feature-film comedy ever made.
 Charles Chaplin, Mabel Normand, and Marie Dressler star.
 Mack Sennett directed.

-The Poor Nut, a 1927 campus comedy with the charming Jack Mulhall, plus Charlie Murray, Glenn Tryon, and a very young Jean Arthur.
+The Poor Nut, a 1927 campus comedy with the charming Jack Mulhall (here cast as a nerd), plus Charlie Murray, Glenn Tryon, Jane Winton, and a pre-stardom Jean Arthur.

 The Mollycoddle, a 1920 comedy with Douglas Fairbanks at his most likable.
 I’ve always found Fairbanks much too flamboyant and hammy, but in The Mollycoddle he is excellent as an effete gentleman who unexpectedly becomes a hero.
 I find this early comedy – directed by Victor Fleming (of Gone with the Wind and The Wizard of Oz fame) – much more enjoyable than Fairbanks’ better-known (and generally better-liked) swashbuckling yarns.